 The EPD D700 Navigation System uses a variety of input data, including dielectric, mechanical, anatomical and thermal properties, and supports any standard EP catheter.
 The system provides real-time readings before, during and after ablation, validating the ablation permanency, transmurality and contiguity at both point and line levels.

-“We are very excited about our early human experience results,” said Dr. Yitzhack Schwartz, Chief Medical Director at EP Dynamics Research.
+“We are very excited about our early human experience results,” said Dr. Yitzhack Schwartz, Chief Medical Director at EPD Solutions’ research subsidiary.
 “Reaching this milestone in such a short time is a testimony to our determination, innovation and robust core technology.
 Our ability to provide a pre-ablation prediction of the likelihood of generating a permanent transmural lesion at a point level, together with our ability to monitor the ablation process in real-time and validate the end result immediately post-ablation, enforces our belief that the EPD system will drive a paradigm shift in field of clinical electrophysiology.”

 About atrial fibrillation

-Atrial fibrillation (AF) is an abnormal heart rhythm which is characterized by irregular and rapid beating.
-As the most common arrhythmia, it affects about 3% of the population in North America and Europe and is the second leading cause of stroke.
+Atrial fibrillation (AF) is an abnormal heart rhythm characterized by an irregular and rapid heartbeat.
+As the most common form of arrhythmia, it affects about 3% of the population in North America and Europe, and is the second leading cause of stroke.

-EP Dynamics (EPD), a member of the Hobart Group companies, is dedicated to improving the efficacy and efficiency of minimally invasive catheter-based procedures performed to treat cardiac arrhythmias.
-EPD is developing a proprietary dielectric-based platform that enables the measurement of the permanency, transmurality and continuity of cardiac AF ablation lesions, thereby significantly improving the efficacy of AF ablation.
-The platform also provides an estimated ablation depth, reports catheter contact quality and gives an accurate 3D localization of EP catheters.
+EPD Solutions (EPD), a member of the Hobart Group companies, is dedicated to improving the efficacy and efficiency of minimally invasive catheter-based procedures performed to treat cardiac arrhythmia.
 For more information, please visit www.epd-medical.com.

 About Hobart Group